Senior Year Experience Internship (GOVT 480)

 - Complete a selection of readings (kind and amount to be agreed on with advisor) on the agency or policy area of the internship; submit brief book or article reports on the readings.

-- Complete a research paper on a subject related to the internship.
+- Complete a research paper or other written project (the details of which are decided with the advisor) on a subject related to the internship.

 - An evaluation from the internship supervisor.